dianadiazc/customer-wa/content/work3/task-8.md

 <img src="../images/r53-6.png" alt="drawing" width="600"/>

+{{% notice warning %}}
+If you get this error message "Error creating health check.
+Invalid fully qualified domain name: It may not contain reserved characters of RFC1738 ";/?:@=&"." confirm the **Domain name** does not include "http://"
+{{% /notice %}}

-6. To view the application health status select the health check, and in the below panel click on the **Monitoring** tab, after a couple of minutes you will see the app health check status is `1.0`
+6. To view the application health status select the health check you have just created, and in the below panel click on the **Monitoring** tab, after a couple of minutes you will see the app health check status.
+In the Health check status graph `1.0` will mean the application is **UP** and `0.0` will mean the application is **DOWN**.

 <img src="../images/r53-7.png" alt="drawing" width="600"/>